 By Todd Sharrard.
 When refinishing kitchen cabinets the painting of base cabinetry refers to the refinishing of articles that cannot be removed and painted off site.
 In your standard kitchen this includes things such as the kick plates, gable ends, valance and crown mouldings; it can also refer to the painting of the stile and rail edge banding that surrounds each cabinet carcass.

-This is our refined process for spray painting the on site portion of any kitchen cabinet refinishing project – your typical 30 to 45 piece kitchen will take two people about a day and half to two days to go through this entire process (the on site work only).
+This is our refined process for spray painting the on site portion of any kitchen cabinet refinishing project – your typical 30 to 45 piece kitchen will take two people about two days to go through this entire process (the on site work only).
 It is labour intense, yes very much but, the goal is to make the kitchen look not painted, but in fact constructed in the colour of choice.
-The gable end, crowns and valances may end up being the most visable elements of your kitchen cabinetry so they should be spray painted, just like the cabinet doors and drawers.
+The gable end, crowns and valances may end up being the most visible elements of your kitchen cabinetry so they should be spray painted, just like the cabinet doors and drawers.

 - cabinet carcass is the cabinet box or shell without its cabinet doors or drawers.